-- assessment of the risk perceived by key stakeholders, at the individual country level, with regard to labor, local community, and environmental rights;
+- Assessment of risk perceived by key stakeholders, at the individual country level, with regard to labor, local community, and environment rights;

-- gap analysis to identify and analyze the organizational and risk control systems;
+- Gap analysis aimed at identifying and analyzing the organizational and risk control systems;

-In each country where the Enel Group operates, specific improvement plans are defined with actions planned that cover 100% of operations and sites.
+In each country where the Enel Group operates, specific improvement plans are defined and actions are planned to cover 100% of operations and sites.